AlacrisIO/legicash-facts/dsl.md

 It is possible to specify contracts as arbitrary predicates on the trace of execution;
 in particular, it is possible to specify that the behavior of an actor in each step of the trace does indeed follow the semantics of the agreed-upon program.
+The contract clauses can be verified using interactive proofs on merklized data structures representing the computation its trace of execution including its a snapshot of its state at each step.
+For further privacy, the data can be encrypted and the final result computed using homomorphic encryption, so that observers can't know who's making what claim.

 From the contract are automatically extracted at the same time: